ibm-cloud-docs/cloud-databases/hosting-models.md

 - If you have an existing database and change your RAM allocation only, you will be charged corresponding to the RAM changes.
 - If you have an existing database and change your CPU allocation, you will be charged for all CPU and RAM allocated to your database.
 - If you create a new Shared Compute instance, you will be charged for all CPU and RAM allocated to your database.
-- If you transition to Shared Compute, you will be charged for all CPU and RAM allocated to your database.
+- If you transition your multi-tenant instance yourself to Shared Compute, you will be charged for all CPU and RAM allocated to your database.

 ## Shared Compute transition placement
 {: #shared-compute-placement}